The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Introduction

 We organize the paper as follows.
-In the second section we present the definitions and the basic ingredients.
-In the section 3 we set the loop weight to $1$ and study the $q$KZ equations, after we discuss the recurrence in size and finally compute the ground state.
-Discussions follow in the section 4.
-The explicit results for $\Psi_L$ for $L=1$ and $2$ are given in the appendix$~$A. Appendix B contains the discussion of the recurrence relation.
+In Section \ref{sec2} we present the definitions and the basic ingredients.
+In Section \ref{sec3} we set the loop weight to $1$ and study the $q$KZ equations, after we discuss the recurrence in size and finally compute the ground state.
+Discussions follow in Section \ref{sec4}.
+The explicit results for $\Psi_L$ for $L=1$ and $2$ are given in Appendix \ref{appA}.
+The discussion of the recurrence relation is presented in Appendix \ref{appB} .